-Expected to be completed in early 2024, the lookout will breathe much-needed life into the underutilised Stewart Street Reserve and create a scenic and cultural destination for our community to enjoy.
+Expected to be completed in mid to late 2024, the lookout will breathe much-needed life into the underutilised Stewart Street Reserve and create a scenic and cultural destination for our community to enjoy.

 A draft concept plan for an escarpment lookout was submitted to the NSW Department of Planning and Environment 'Places to Roam' Program in mid-2022, with Council securing $500K in NSW Government funding.